AyatoShirayouki/FileServerAPI/README.md

 * #### DeleteAsync_FileDoesNotExist_ReturnsError
   - __Objective__: Checks DeleteAsync's error handling when attempting to delete a file that doesn't exist.
-  - __Methodology__: Attempts to delete a file using a GUID for a non-existent file and examines the response for appropriate error handling.
+  - __Methodology__: Attempts to delete a file using a StringKey for a non-existent file and examines the response for appropriate error handling.
   - __Verification__: Asserts the operation was not successful (Success is false) and verifies the presence of error messages indicating the file could not be found.

 * #### DeleteAsync_WithCancellation_ThrowsOperationCanceledException